Nest Hub (2nd Gen) review: Strange bedfellow

 Of course, the Nest Hub is primarily a conduit for Google Assistant nested inside a diminutive speaker housing.
 Hence, most of my daytime testing revolved around figuring out whether the slightly larger single speaker — the second gen's driver is around 9% larger — made much of a sonic difference.
 I'm happy to report that while the Nest Hub is still no match for its larger Max counterpart, nor the Nest Audio speaker, it sounds considerably fuller than its predecessor, remediating the thin-as-paper bass response for something that resembles a real low-end.
 It's not life-changing, but it'll wake you up in the morning if you ask it to.

-The second-gen Nest Hub feels like it's slightly faster than its predecessor, but that's damning with faint praise.
+The second-generation Nest Hub feels like it's slightly faster than its predecessor, but that's damning with faint praise.

 Google also says that the processor inside the Nest Hub is "more powerful" than before, but without a specific SoC on the spec sheet (it's just a "1.9Ghz quad-core SoC"), it's difficult to ascertain just how much.